 A Texas traffic court will enter a not guilty plea for any individual that refuses to enter a plea.

-Ticketed motorists that plead guilty must pay the fines associated with their traffic violations.
+Ticketed motorists that plead guilty must pay the Texas traffic ticket.
 They are required to pay such fines at their court appearances.
 If they do not, they will receive court notices to pay their traffic fines within 30 days.
 They may also have points added to their driving records, have their licenses suspended, be required to complete defensive driving classes, and/or tried for criminal felonies and misdemeanors arising from the violations listed on their tickets.
 Texas used to have a Driver Responsibility Program that asked for additional surcharges from offending motorists but it has recently been repealed.